9 things to do around Tsim Sha Tsui (Hong Kong)

 5. Watch the light show with Hong Kong’s skyline as backdrop

 A Symphony of Lights is a daily light show involving all the iconic buildings opposite Victoria Harbour.
 If you’re already planning to see the city skyline, why not do it at night with the light fiesta?
+It’s definitely Instagram-worthy!
+If you have the time, you can also check out these other Instagram spots in Hong Kong.

 6. Travel from Kowloon to Hong Kong Island with Star Ferry